Private Equity Salary (Top Funds)

 People get dodgier about their salary as they get older, so there’s less transparency.

-In short, if you’re at a top mega fund, then you can expect to get paid between $300-$350k per year.
+In short, if you’re at a top mega fund, then you can expect to get paid between $350-$400k per year.
+These numbers reflect total compensation paid to private equity associates in 2022.

-This is meaningfully more than investment banking associates (except at Centerview).
-Similarly aged top hedge fund analysts will on average make a similar amount to Private Equity Associates, but there is going to be much wider variance across hedge fund salaries.
+We note that similarly-aged hedge fund analysts on average make a similar amount to private equity associates, but there is a much wider variance across hedge fund salaries.
 Variance in salary is one of the key differences between private equity firms and hedge funds.

-We’re going to consult our reliable friend, the H1B Database, which compiles the base salaries of all US employees under the common H1B visa.
-We lay out the lowest and highest figure we can find for the Associate position at each firm.
+Next, we’re going to consult our reliable friend, the H1B Database, which compiles the base salaries of all U.S. employees under the common H1B visa.
+We lay out the lowest and highest figure we can find for the Associate position at each firm, exercising some judgment to ignore outliers.

-Base Salary: Most top Private Equity Associates are going to make between $120k and $140k for their base salary.
+Base Salary: Most top Private Equity Associates are going to make between $125k and $145k for their base salary.
 This is what goes into your bi-weekly paycheck.
-Congratulations, you’ve almost already cleared what an Investment Banking Analyst makes!

 All-In Comp: When you combine the base salary and the bonus, you get your all-in compensation.
-I think this bonus % is a little bit on the conservative side and I would say an appropriate range is $300k to $350k all-in compensation as an Associate.
-As a separate data point, the chart below from GoBuyside compiles survey data they received.
-At fund sizes greater than $5B, the all-in compensation is on average $315k.
+I think this bonus % is a little bit on the conservative side and I would say an appropriate range is $350k to $400k all-in compensation as an Associate.
+A

 Annual Raise: The Private Equity Associate program typically lasts 2-3 years.
 This is more anecdotal, but each year, you can expect between a $25k to $50k raise.
 This amount will balloon when you get promoted.